 Can software be patented?
 Patenting software, is the same as patenting anything else, and, it can all be done online from the comfort of your home or workshop.
 The complex nature of the requirements means you might want professional help.
-Only patent attorneys and agents can help with patenting software (or anything else for that matter).
+Only patent attorneys and agents can help with patenting software.
 So, check to be sure your help is a licensed patent practitioner.

 Software Patents are regular patents.
 They need all the usual information and materials.
 They must meet all the usual criteria for patenting.
 In particular, software patent applications need extra focus and attention given to three things.
 Firstly, good flowcharts showing each step of the process.
 Secondly, detailed descriptions of the code (algorithms).
 Thirdly, a good explanation of how the software works with the hardware or machine.

 The first step is to determine what is the core of your innovation.
 How does the software interact with the hardware?
 How does the software process data?
 Is it a method?
 A system?
 An apparatus?
 A network?
 Is it the processing of data or perhaps even the software itself?

 What are the basic requirements to be eligible for patent protection?

 There are five criteria.
 Firstly, the invention must consist of patent eligible subject matter.
 Secondly, it must be novel (new).
 Thirdly, the invention must be useful.
 Fourthly, it must be non-obvious (i.e. involve an inventive step).
 Lastly, the disclosure of the invention must meet the formal and substantive requirements.